 *Descriptions of these fiscal/administrative functions are attached.

-This replaces the existing specification for the class of Chief of Fiscal/Administrative Services 2 in Salary Group MP 72 approved effective July 21, 2017.
-(Revised to modify Special Experience)
+This replaces the existing specification for the class of Chief of Fiscal/Administrative Services 2 in Salary Group MP 72 approved effective August 9, 2018.
+(Revised Special Experience) Action No. 18-068

 FISCAL AND ADMINISTRATIVE FUNCTIONS